Chart Color Schemes

 Infrastructure

-Salisbury - Nathan has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Salisbury - Nathan has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 26 projects likely affecting the region.
-Notable initiatives include Cross River Rail's Salisbury Station Upgrade, Nathan project, Salisbury and Moorooka Neighbourhood Plan, Salisbury Marketplace development, and Griffith University Station upgrades.
+AreaSearch has identified 26 projects likely to affect the area.
+Notable ones are Cross River Rail - Salisbury Station Upgrade, Salisbury Marketplace, Nathan, Salisbury, Moorooka Neighbourhood Plan, and Salisbury Train Station Transit Oriented Development (TOD).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.